asheshrambachan/LanguageModel_Labels/congressional_bills/01_cleaning_and_data/README.md

 - Decide on which data source, CAP or CBP, to rely on for `Party`, `PassS`, and `PassH`
 - Decide whether to exclude columns with any missing values as in Egami
 - Create a new major topics IDs as topic 11 is not in the data
+- Add variables codebook from ICPSR and CAP